 George Eckert has passed on to his next beautiful adventure, leaving to his friends, his neighbors, and to the world the memory of a man.

 May he rest in peace and flowers bloom where he sleeps.

-Edited by Tim Davenport 1000 Flowers Publishing, Corvallis, OR · February 2017 · Non-commercial reproduction permitted.
-Second Edition.
-First edition was 2007.
+Edited by Tim Davenport.
+Published by 1000 Flowers Publishing, Corvallis, OR, 2007. • Non-commercial reproduction permitted.